In a Desert Land: Namibia

 But I was also traveling through a meteorological timewarp.
 By the time I pulled into the seaside town of Swakopmund, a day that began under crystal blue and the flutter of daybreak’s soft canary-yellow had turned cloudy, full of mist, and positively cold.

-Swakopmund is not only where sea meets land or town meets desert, it’s also where cultures mix and political views at times clash.
+Swakopmund is not only where the sea meets land or town meets desert, it’s also where cultures mix and political views at times clash.
 “I’ve done more for Namibia than most ‘real’ Namibians,” declared a German emigre, as I paid for my Herero doll.
-What she meant by “real,” I didn’t know, and frankly, felt uneasy about asking her to clarify.
-I did, however, detect resentment in her tone at being governed by blacks.
-But like most whites in this mainly black land, she has likely enjoyed a life of considerable comfort a world apart from her adopted compatriots.

 Two days of modernity actually had me craving wilderness.
 On the road again, I entered the National West Coast Recreational Area, a 200-kilometer long strip of rugged coastline, stopping at Cape Cross, the landing site of Portuguese navigator Diego Cao in 1486 and which is also home to a massive breeding colony of Cape Fur Seals.